IBA Roundtable Series Toronto

 • The ESG debate: risk management in an age of disruption

-• The talent crunch: challenges + opportunities in an evolving legal ecosystem
+• The Talent Crunch: challenges + opportunities in an evolving legal ecosystem

 • Driving Business Growth: How can lawyers add value amid cross-border trade wars?